-Taking control and being the organiser of things, can reduce the amount of 'difficult' situations we find ourself in.
+Taking control and being the organiser of things, can reduce the amount of 'difficult' situations we find ourselves in.
 And speaking up, helps friends and family understand what we're comfortable with.

 Think ahead if we are seeing friends - tell them what would work for us - don't be afraid to confidently say what we need.
 Rather than being anxious or cross about it behind the scenes.

 Be the person to arrange the get together - giving us control over the number of people being invited, the setting (e.g. in a garden) - and any other precautions we would like to take.

 Have our leaving the house kit at the ready - a bag with face masks, hand gel, a pen (use your own not someone else's - also good for entering pin numbers, using touch screens in shops).
 It's the equivalent of the Scout's "Be Prepared" motto!